Military history of the Song dynasty: Zhenzong (r. 997–1022)

 Emperor Zhenzong of Song did not have any stomach for war so he legitimized Li Jiqian and appeased the Tanguts to the northwest with gold, brocade, money and tea.
 Li Jiqian captured Lingzhou in 1002.

 The Khitans immediately attacked in 998 but were forced to retreat in 1000 after failing to take key cities.
 They attacked again in 1001 and 1003 but were repulsed.
 Khitan aggression towards the Song culminated in a full-scale invasion in 1004 by Emperor Shengzong of Liao.
 Khitan forces penetrated as far as Chanzhou at the Yellow River, within striking distance of Kaifeng.
 Zhenzong, Yang Si, and Yang Yanzhao (Yanlang) marched the Song army north to meet the Khitans in combat.
 In January 1005, the Khitan general Xiao Dalin was killed by a giant crossbow, crippling the Khitan offensive.
 Peace negotiations commenced from 13 to 18 January.
 In the resulting peace treaty, known as the Chanyuan Treaty, the two sides agreed to delineate their current territorial boundaries and for the Song to make annual installments of 200,000 bolts of raw silk and 100,000 taels of silver to the Liao as tribute.

 In 1000, Tang Fu demonstrated gunpowder pots and caltrops to the Song court and was rewarded.
+Trebuchets armed with bombs that behaved like flying fire were also mentioned, suggesting that they were incendiaries.
 In the same year, Zhuang rebels attacked Yongzhou but were defeated by Zhuang troops of the Song-allied Huang clan.

 In 1001, Zhuang rebels calling themselves the Troops of Chen (chenbing) rebelled in Yizhou.
 Their leader, Su Chengzhun, was defeated three months later.

 In 1002, Shi Pu demonstrated fireballs utilizing gunpowder to the Song court and blueprints were created for promulgation throughout the realm.

 In 1004, a banquet was held for a Nong chieftain in Song territory, leading to military retaliation from Đại Cồ Việt.

 In 1017, Đại Cồ Việt raided the Song dynasty.

 Zhenzong died on 23 March 1022 and was succeeded by his son, Zhao Zhen, posthumously Emperor Renzong of Song.
 Empress Liu became regent.